Image and Data Analysis¶

 In cases with very complex imagery, for example boxes and packages that display other colours than the product, the colour analysis can always be overridden using the

-Proper imagery is crucial when it comes to visually driven product industries such as fashion.
+Proper imagery is crucial when it comes to visually driven product industries such as fashion and lifestyle.
 Who wishes to interact with garments without visuals?

 A product can have multiple images and a priority order of which these images are to be displayed.
 Should the highest prioritised image be faulty, a fallback mechanism triggers, and the second most prioritised image is displayed.
 Should none of the images be accessible, the product will automatically be heavily demoted in all contexts.
 This gives a retailer minimum site impact during the time needed to work out any imagery issues.

 For performance reasons it is important to show images in the resolution that is appropriate for the context.
 Mobile devices typically use smaller images, thumbnail images are even smaller regardless of device, and for images in product listings it is important that the resolution is sufficiently high to showcase details.
 All images in the data feed are automatically analysed with respect to their width to provide a

 width value.
 This value can also correct an incorrect provided value.